 Recent launches are changing this, but we'll point that out in the relevant sections below.

 There are essentially four different types of driver display available.
 There are the analogue dials with a small digital window in the centre, there are analogue dials with a much larger central display, a digital display showing those dials on the new Audi A1 and then the full Virtual Cockpit.

 The digital parts of Audi's driver display is divided into four sections: car information, music, phone and navigation.
 So whether that's the 3.5-inch central display of the (old) A1 or the full glory of the R8's Virtual Cockpit, although what information you get to see depends on the model selected and, in many situations, the optional 'packs' added.

 Audi's Virtual Cockpit is a fully-digital driver display.
 The 12.3-inch display was launched on the 2015 Audi TT, allowing a full range of dynamic interactions without the need for a central display too, meaning a cleaner dashboard design.

 On the Audi TT and the Audi R8 the Virtual Cockpit is standard, and it's available as an upgrade option on the majority of Audi's other models, from the A3 through to the Q7.
-It'll be standard on the forthcoming Q8, too, to show-off its position as a luxe SUV.
+It's standard on the Audi Q8 to show-off its position as a luxe SUV.